 This leads us nicely to…

 What and how you report on your SEO efforts depend on how you set up expectations with your client.
-On the same subject : Simon White SEO and The San Diego SEO Company.
+On the same subject : How to Create & Optimize Landing Pages for SEO (Step-by-Step Guide).
 While SEO reports are dependant on a client’s business type, this is what everyone generally wants to see: